opentox/loael-paper/loael.md

 0.59 mmol/kg_bw/day)
 ([@fig:intra]).

-Standard deviations of both datasets do not show a statistically significant difference with a p-value (t-test) of 0.21.
+Standard deviations of both databases do not show a statistically significant difference with a p-value (t-test) of 0.21.
 The combined test set has a mean standard deviation (-log10 transformed values) of 0.33